Indigenous peoples of the Caribbean: Western Taíno

 The Western Taíno lived in The Bahamas, central Cuba, westernmost Hispaniola, and Jamaica.
 They spoke a dialect known as Ciboney or Western Taíno.
-The Western Taíno of the Bahamas were known as the Lucayans, they were wiped out by Spanish slave raids by 1520.
+The Western Taíno of the Bahamas were known as the Lucayans and spoke the Lucayan language; they were wiped out by Spanish slave raids by 1520.
 Western Taíno living in Cuba were known as the Ciboney.
 They had no chiefdoms or organized political structure beyond individual villages, but by the time of Spanish conquest many were under the control of the Cuban Taíno in eastern Cuba.

 Igneri

-According to oral history, the Igneri were the original Arawak inhabitants of the Windward Islands in the Lesser Antilles before being conquered by the Caribs who are thought to have arrived from South America.
-Contemporary sources like to suggest that the Caribs took Igneri women as their wives while killing the men, resulting in the two sexes speaking different languages.
-This is not proven, and there appears to be a confusion of the reality: despite the name, the Island Carib language was Arawakan, not Cariban.
-Irving Rouse suggests that small numbers of Caribs may have conquered the Igneri without displacing them, and could have gradually adopted their language while retaining the Carib identity, but there is no evidence to prove this.
+According to oral history, the Igneri were the original Arawak inhabitants of the Windward Islands in the Lesser Antilles before being conquered by the Kalinago who are thought to have arrived from South America.
+Contemporary sources like to suggest that the Kalinago took Igneri women as their wives while killing the men, resulting in the two sexes speaking different languages.
+This is not proven, and there appears to be a confusion of the reality: despite the name, the Kalinago language was Arawakan, not Cariban.
+Irving Rouse suggests that small numbers of Kalinago may have conquered the Igneri without displacing them, and could have gradually adopted their language while retaining the Kalinago identity, but there is no evidence to prove this.
 Though they were Arawaks, the Igneri language appears to be as distinct from the Taíno language as it was from the mainland Arawak language of South America.